 Current Programs

-We are excited to announce the following series of illuminating educational programs for 2024 to be based at The Civita Institute facilities in Civita di Bagnoregio, Italy.
+We are excited to announce the following series of illuminating educational programs for 2025-2026 to be based at The Civita Institute facilities in Civita di Bagnoregio, Italy.

-Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy
+Two New Programs for Spring 2026: Historic Preservation and Sustainable Design in the Etruscan Hill Towns of Central Italy

 These programs focus on architectural preservation, sustainability, and modern design interventions in several phenomenal Etruscan hill towns, including extraordinary connections with Italian designers, engineers, cultural leaders and other compatriots.
 This program is not only for architects but also others interested in a deep dive into architectural preservation, art history, sustainability, food, wine, and local culture in several ancient but vital Etruscan hill towns.
 Using Civita as the base camp, with overnight trips to key locations, participants will explore important preservation work and the protection of cultural treasures in hill towns such as Assisi, Perugia, Tarquinia, Tuscania, Orvieto, Pienza, Caprarola, Cortona and Siena, in addition to Civita di Bagnoregio.